nioinnovation/service_tests/README.md

 pip3 install jsonschema
 ```

+---

-## Setting Up Your Test Class
+## Setting up your test class

 Generally speaking, you will have a service test file (and class) for each service.
-You can use the following example as starting point for your service unit test files:
+You can use the following example as a starting point for your service unit test files:

 ```python
 from nio.signal.base import Signal